Oxsomi/core3/README.md

 When a virtual file system is loaded, it can be accessed the same way as a normal file is loaded.
 The exception being that write access isn't allowed anymore.
 The only limitation is that files need both a library and a section folder `//myLibrary/fonts/*` rather than `//myLibrary/*` and the section has to be loaded.
 To ensure it is loaded, a File_loadVirtual can be called or File_isVirtualLoaded can be called.

 The same limitations as with a normal file system apply here; the file names have to be windows compatible and section/library names are even stricter (Nytodecimal only; 0-9A-Za-z$_).
+These are case insensitive and will likely be transformed to a different casing depending on platform.

 The only reserved library names besides the windows ones (NUL, COM, etc.) are: access, function.
 So `//access/...` is reserved for future access to directories and files outside of the working directory and app directory (access has to be allowed through selecting for example from the Windows file explorer). `//function/...` is reserved for future functionality to allow custom functionality to emulate for example old file formats; the fully resolved path would be passed to a user function to allow custom behavior.